kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

         Only attributes defined in the annotation will be updated.
 To unset any AWS defaults(e.g. Disabling access logs after having them enabled once), the values need to be explicitly set to the original values(`access_logs.s3.enabled=false`) and omitting them is not sufficient.
         Custom attributes set in this annotation's config map will be overriden by annotation-specific attributes.
 For backwards compatibility, existing annotations for the individual load balancer attributes get precedence in case of ties.

     !!!note ""
-- If `deletion_protection.enable=true` is in annotation, the controller will not be able to delete the NLB during reconciliation.
+        - If `deletion_protection.enable=true` is in the annotation, the controller will not be able to delete the NLB during reconciliation.
 Once the attribute gets edited to `deletion_protection.enable=false` during reconciliation, the deployer will force delete the resource.
         - Please note, if the deletion protection is not enabled via annotation (e.g. via AWS console), the controller still deletes the underlying resource.

     !!!example
         - enable access log to s3